Sean W. Gallagher

 Lead trial counsel for Competition Law Group at jury trial of breach of contract claim and malpractice counterclaim arising from EnjoyLife’s refusal to pay attorneys fees.
 The jury returned a complete verdict for Competition Law Group.

-Lead trial counsel for Novartis in an arbitration involving claims that Novartis breached a contract for the development of a drug compound licensed from a third party.
+Confidential v.
+Novartis Lead trial counsel for Novartis in an arbitration involving claims that Novartis breached a contract for the development of a drug compound licensed from a third party.
 Case resolved on confidential terms.

 Rago v.
 Federal Signal

 Co-lead trial counsel representing Federal Signal at trial of product liability claims made by firefighters who allege that they have noise-induced hearing loss from exposure to sirens.
-Jury verdict for plaintiffs, post-trial and appeal proceedings pending.
+Jury verdict for plaintiffs.

 Perrine v.
 DuPont